 If you have bespoke apps written for the OS, there are ways to run them in more modern versions of Windows.
 There are compatibility modes and virtual machines.
 If those approaches don’t work, the apps are almost certainly risky anyway.

-If you’re hardware is too old and feeble to run a more modern version of Windows, hold your head in shame you cheapskate.
+If your hardware is too old and feeble to run a more modern version of Windows, hold your head in shame you cheapskate.
 A spanking new PC will cost you less than you paid for that copy of XP when it was brand new 13 years ago.

 If you just plain hate newer versions of Windows, buy a Mac or a Chromebook, or get a copy of Ubuntu Linux.